Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Related Works

 \subsection{Event-based Optical Flow}

-Traditionally, optical flow estimation is performed from image frames with algorithms ranging from classical optimization techniques such as \cite{schunck, LKT} to modern learning-based methods \cite{flownet, spynet, pwc, liteflownet, raft} which combine the powerful expressivity of deep neural networks with inductive biases such as correlation matching and coarse-to-fine estimation.
-While frame-based optical flow has reached a mature stage after decades of research, there are scenarios where images would suffer from quality degradation, such as motion blur and insufficient exposure.
+Traditionally, optical flow estimation is performed from image frames with algorithms ranging from classical optimization techniques such as \cite{schunck, LKT} to modern learning-based methods \cite{flownet, pwc, raft, flowformer, gma, gmflow} which combine the powerful expressivity of deep neural networks with inductive biases such as correlation matching and coarse-to-fine estimation.

-Event cameras register brightness changes with high temporal resolution free from motion blur even at challenging illumination conditions \cite{event-vision-survey, davis}.
-Furthermore, the trajectory of motion is captured continuously through space and time in the event stream rather than being discrete over two frames.
-This property makes event streams the superior data type for estimating optical flow.
+Despite the maturity of such solutions, images would suffer from quality degradation such as motion blur and insufficient exposure.
+Event cameras, on the other hand, are not plagued by such issues \cite{event-vision-survey} and hence are more suited for use in these challenging conditions.

-The early event-based optical flow method \cite{BENOSMAN201232} adapts frame-based methods such as KLT \cite{LKT} to the event-based domain or utilizes hand-crafted heuristics to fit event data \cite{benosman2014, event-lifetime}. \cite{sofie} jointly optimizes image brightness and optical flow by exploiting brightness constancy, flow smoothness and the event generation model together. \cite{contrastmax, secret} introduces a framework to recover optical flow from events by maximizing the contrast of motion-compensated events.
-Other than directly optimizing the objective, this principle is also applied as a learning signal in self-supervised learning methods such as \cite{ev-flownet, neurips_snn, event-basics, 9341224}.
+Early event-based optical flow algorithms such as \cite{BENOSMAN201232} adapt frame-based methods such as KLT \cite{LKT} to the event-based domain or utilize hand-crafted heuristics to fit event data \cite{benosman2014, event-lifetime}.
+The approach in \cite{sofie} jointly optimizes image brightness and flow by exploiting brightness constancy.
+Later, a framework to recover optical flow from events by maximizing the contrast of motion-compensated events is introduced in \cite{contrastmax, secret}.
+Other than directly optimizing the objective, this principle is also applied as a learning signal in self-supervised learning methods such as \cite{neurips_snn, event-basics, 9341224, ev-flownet}.